duijnhouwer/cpsPlotTools/README.md

 functions.
 Provided, of course, that tab completion is enabled in Matlab's preferences.

-Function       Description
+cpsArrange     - Rearrange the occlusion in the current Axes cpsFindFig     - Create or find a figure-window by name cpsGetAxes     - Return handles to Axes-objects cpsLabelPanels - Add lettering to multipart figures cpsLimits      - Selectively set axis limits cpsRefLine     - Draw reference lines cpsText        - Add text in standard locations cpsTileFigs    - Tile all open figure windows on the screen cpsUnifyAxes   - Unify axes limits within or between (sub)plots

-cpsFindFig     Create or find a figure-window by name cpsPlotTools   Display this help page cpsLabelPanels Add lettering to multipart figures cpsRefline     Draw reference lines cpsText        Add text in standard locations cpsTileFigs    Tile all open figure windows on the screen cpsUnifyAxes   Unify axes limits within or between (sub)plots
+This overview (with hyperlinks) can be displayed in the Matlab command window by typing `help cpsPlotTools`.

 Copyright 2016 Jacob Duijnhouwer